bassem-elsodany/som-guided-vector-search/README.md

 ## Iteration and Comparison: The 15×15 and 25×25 Grids

-I experimented with a **15×15 grid**, which gave me about **52 documents per cluster**—a much better balance between coverage and granularity.
+I experimented with a **15×15 grid**, which gave me about **52 documents per cluster** a much better balance between coverage and granularity.
 Encouraged, I pushed further, training a **25×25 SOM** for even finer separation.
 Each time, I updated my Weaviate database with the new cluster assignments and ran comprehensive search comparisons.

 ### The 15×15 Breakthrough